GIT-FAST-IMPORT(1) Git Manual GIT-FAST-IMPORT(1)

 ls

-Prints information about the object at a path to a file
+Prints information about the object at a path to a file descriptor

-descriptor previously arranged with the --cat-blob-fd argument.
+previously arranged with the --cat-blob-fd argument.
+This allows

-cat-blob) or copying a blob or tree from a previous commit for
+a blob or tree from a previous commit for use in the current one

 The ls command can also be used where a filemodify directive can